RaGowtham/ipi-doc-source/source/iot_pi/HowToBuildUbuntu.md

 ![1583303411226](HowToBuildUbuntu.assets/SDFwTool.png)

 - Select "Create" to prepare SD card.

 - It will prompt user that data will be lost.
 Select "Yes" to continue.

-## Step4: Replcing Rootfs image with Ubuntu one
+## Step 4: Replacing Buildroot Rootfs with Ubuntu's one

-After finish stpe 3, please make sure your SD card is connected to the development Host PC.
+After finish step 3, get your SD card to connect to the development Linux Host PC .

-1. unmount the mounted partitions
+1. Unmount the mounted partitions

    ```
    $ sudo umount /dev/sdc*